aws/aws-connected-device-framework/documentation/docs/projects/assetlibrary/fine-grained-access-control.md

 ### Example Asset Library Data Model Configuration

-In the above example, we configure tenants (companies) as a top level group in the hierarchy.
+In the above example, we configure tenants (companies) as a top-level group in the hierarchy.

 Template:

 ```json
 {
     "templateId": "company",